Get ready for your new customers

 You’ll need to create a store menu to let your customers know what you are selling.
 Setting up your catalogue is super easy and is done from within your Vendor Manager Dashboard.

-Access the catalogue from the catalogue icon in the left-hand menu bar – fourth icon.
+Access the catalogue from the catalogue icon in the left-hand menu bar.

-To add a category, click ‘Add New’ and add your first category of products.
-Fill in all the details including the ‘Category Listing Order’ which will determine the order in which your categories will appear in your store.
+At the top, on the right, click ‘Add New’ and add your first category of products.
+Fill in all the details including the ‘Category Listing Order’ which will determine the order in which your categories will be listed in your store.

-You can now add your products to your new category by clicking on the ‘Add New Item’ on the right of the screen.
+You can now add your products to your new category buy clicking on the ‘Add New Item’ on the top right of the screen.
 Include your pricing and select the ‘On Offer’ tick box in order to make your item visible in your store.